 When a woman prepares for natural birth using the EPI-NO, the following benefits have been seen in research studies.

-• Significant reductions in the rate of tears & the rate of episiotomy (reduced from 50% to 10-20%).
+• Several studies show significant reductions in the rate of tears & the rate of episiotomy (reduced from 50% to 10-20%).

-• Reductions in urinary incontinence, prolapse, problems with sex, and third degree tears.
+• Possible reductions in urinary incontinence, prolapse, problems with sex, and third degree tears.

-• Significantly reduced chance of a need for forceps or vacuum instrumental delivery.
+• Possibly reduced chance of a need for forceps or vacuum instrumental delivery.

-• Confidence in normal birth is much increased.
+• Confidence in normal birth can be increased.

 3. Perineal massage

 Regular, frequent massage with olive oil slightly reduces tears during natural birth, but this technique is not as good as the EPI-NO.

 This is really important but is overlooked by just about everyone.
 Pregnant women have often had poor sleep leading up to their normal birth for multiple reasons.
 Read our guide to sleep and try to optimise this as much as possible.

 If you have young children, can someone else look after them if they wake during the night?
 Can someone else get them ready in the morning so you can have a lie-in?
 Can you get a good afternoon nap after lunch?

 Don’t watch TV or surf the net after 8pm.
 Get the pets out the bedroom.
 If the other half snores send him to the spare room until after the birth!
 Go to bed and wake at the same time every day.
 Have a warm milky drink before bed.
 Have a tepid bath a couple of hours before bedtime.
 If hot, use air-con if you have it, fans if not.